 Raw marks from the external units will be awarded points based on performance in the assessment.
-The points scores available for each external unit at grade boundaries are as follows.
+The table below shows the minimum number of points available for each grade in the external units.

 Unit size

 90 GLH 120 GLH

 U 0 0

+Near Pass 6 8

 Pass 9 12

 Merit 15 20

 Distinction 24 32